Magdana's Donkey

-Magdana's Donkey (მაგდანას ლურჯა, Лурджа Магданы) is a 1955 Georgian black-and-white social-themed drama film co-directed by Revaz Chkheidze and Tengiz Abuladze based on a short story of the same name by Ekaterine Gabashvili.
+Magdana's Donkey (მაგდანას ლურჯა, Лурджа Магданы) is a 1955 Soviet-Georgian black-and-white social-themed drama film co-directed by Revaz Chkheidze and Tengiz Abuladze based on a short story of the same name by Ekaterine Gabashvili.

 Plot

-In a small Georgian village at the beginning of the 20th century(?
-1895), a widow (Magdana) and her three children (Sopo, Mikho, and Kato) live in poverty, making ends meet by selling yoghurt in the city.
-The children find a sick abandoned donkey and bring it back to health and then the family's luck begins to change for the better.
-Then the donkeys old owner (Mitua) sees the donkey in the city and wants it back.
+In a small Georgian village at the beginning of the 20th century, Magdana Sesiashvili, a widow, struggles to support her three children, Sopo, Mikho, and Kato, by selling yogurt in the city.
+One day, the children discover a sick, abandoned donkey on the road and, nursing it back to health, they name it Lurja (meaning "Blue-eyed").
+With Lurja's help, the family's fortunes begin to improve as the donkey becomes an invaluable assistant in their small business.

+However, their newfound happiness is short-lived.
+The donkey's former owner, a wealthy coal merchant named Mitu, recognizes it in the city and decides he wants it back.
+Mitu, having abandoned the donkey earlier, bribes the court, and through this underhanded tactic, he forces Magdana to surrender Lurja, taking away the family's source of hope and assistance.

 Production

 This film was the debut feature of Tengiz Abuladze and Revaz Chkheidze.
 Magdana's Donkey was acclaimed as the start of a “new wave” in Soviet cinema.

 The leading role (Magdana) was played by Georgian actress Dudukhana Tserodze.
 The film won the Best Fiction Short award at the 1956 Cannes Film Festival.